rkennington/ignite-docker/README.md

 `docker run -it <arbitrary name>:<version>` or `docker run -it <Image ID>`

-or, to run the container in background: `docker run -itd <arbitrary name>:<version>`

-`cd /home/ignite_home`

-`./run.sh` - this only needs to be run once.
-Type Ctrl-Q to exit but keep it running.
-Otherwise, Ctrl-C to abort it.

-for commands:

 `docker ps`

 `docker exec -it <Container ID> bash -l` or `docker exec -it <Image ID> /bin/bash`